alohajac/alohajac.github.io/index.md

 ## Bio
-### Jack began his career serving as an officer in the U.S. Navy, with dutyon several ships and shore stations and including 4 deployments at sea and 1 deployment in Iraq.
+### Jack began his career serving as an officer in the U.S. Navy, with duty on several ships and shore stations and including several deployments at sea and a deployment in Iraq.
 Following military service, Jack worked as a strategy and engineering consultant, and he recently returned to graduate school to study oceanography.
 ---
 ## Education
 ### BS in Aerospace Engineering from the United States Naval Academy in 1995